yetke/speedkey/README.md

 ![Speedkey Logo](logo.png)

 Speedkey enables you to write notes in different languages supported with a virtual keyboard.
+You can export your notes in JSON format to use them later.